nicofisch5/super-fantome/README.md

 You can only hold one key at a time.

 ## Futures features
-### v1.2
+### v1.3
 Enemy changes color when can be eaten
-Better classification of assets
-Refactoring HUD
-Increase display time/score

-### v1.3
 Possibility to release key on smartphone/pad
 Information on the type of extra catched by player
 Release key when diagonally and let go of 1 key